-The challenge for EHR interoperability is therefore to devise a generalised approach to representing every conceivable kind of health record data structure in a consistent way.
-This needs to cater for records arising from any profession, speciality or service, whilst recognising that the clinical data sets, value sets, templates etc. required by different health care domains will be diverse, complex and will change frequently as clinical practice and medical knowledge advance.
+The challenge for EHR interoperability is therefore to devise a generalized approach to representing every conceivable kind of health record data structure in a consistent way.
+This needs to cater for records arising from any profession, speciality or service, whilst recognising that the clinical data sets, value sets, templates, etc., required by different health care domains will be diverse, complex and will change frequently as clinical practice and medical knowledge advance.
 This requirement is part of the widely acknowledged health informatics challenge of semantic interoperability.

-The approach adopted by this standard distinguishes a Reference Model, used to represent the generic properties of health record information, and Archetypes (conforming to an Archetype Model), which are meta-data used to define patterns for the specific characteristics of the clinical data that represent the requirements of each particular profession, speciality or service.
+The approach adopted by this part of ISO 13606 distinguishes a Reference Model, used to represent the generic properties of health record information, and Archetypes (conferring to an Archetype Model), which are metadata used to define patterns for the specific characteristics of the clinical data that represent the requirements of each particular profession, speciality or service.

-The Reference Model is specified as an ODP Information Viewpoint model, representing the global characteristics of health record components, how they are aggregated, and the context information required to meet ethical, legal and provenance requirements.
-In this standard, the Reference Model is defined in Part 1.
+The Reference Model is specified as an Open Distributed Processing (ODP) information Viewpoint Model, representing the global characteristics of health record components, how they are aggregated, and the context information required to meet ethical, legal and provenance requirements.
+In the ISO 13606 series of International Standards, the Reference Model is defined in ISO 13606-1.
 This model defines the set of classes that form the generic building blocks of the EHR.
-It reflects the stable characteristics of an electronic health record, and would be embedded in a distributed (federated) EHR environment as specific messages or interfaces (as specified in Part 5 of this standard).
+It reflects the stable characteristics of an electronic health record, and would be embedded in a distributed (federated) EHR environment as specific messages or interfaces (as specified in ISO 13606-5).